fortify-presales/IWA/README.md

 docker run -d -p 8080:8080 iwa
 ```

-There is also an example `docker-compose.yml` file that illustrates how to run the application using SSL using
+There is also an example `docker-compose.yml` file that illustrates how to run the application with HTTPS/SSL using
 [nginx](https://www.nginx.com/) and [certbot](https://certbot.eff.org/) - please note this is for reference only as it uses a specific domain name.

 ## Application Security Testing Integrations